Puirt à beul: Term

 The Scottish Gaelic term port à beul refers to "a tune from a mouth—specifically a cheerful tune—which in the plural becomes puirt à beul".
 In Scotland, they are usually referred to as puirt à beul but a variety of other spellings and misspellings also exists, for example port-a-beul, puirt a bheul, puirt a' bhéil, etc. These are mostly because a number of grammatical particles in Gaelic are very similar in nature, such as the definite article a, the prepositions "of" and "to" which can both be a and the preposition á "from" which can appear without the acute accent.

 Modern Irish dictionaries give port (aireacht) béil, translated as "mouth music" also referred to as lilting.
 Older dictionaries, such as Dinneen, only give portaiḋeaċt, portaireaċt, or portonaċt.
 Puirt à beul are related to Irish lilting, Scottish diddling, New Brunswick chin music, and other "Celtic" forms of mouth music.
 However, whereas these latter forms of mouth music consist of improvised vocables, puirt à beul lyrics are fixed and almost always consist of "real" (i.e., lexical) words, although sometimes vocables are also present.

 Origin

-Puirt à beul has sometimes been used for dancing when no instruments were available.
-Although some people believe that puirt à beul derives from a time when musical instruments, particularly bagpipes, were unavailable because they were banned, there is no evidence that musical instruments were banned by the Disarming Acts or the Act of Proscription 1746.
-In his book Traditional Gaelic Bagpiping 1745-1945, John Gibson reprints the entire Disarming Act of 1746, which is usually blamed for the proscription of bagpipes, and shows that bagpipes were not banned.
+Puirt à beul have sometimes been used for dancing when no instruments were available.
+They have also been used to help soothe an upset child, or act as a tool for learning the tune on an instrument.
+Although some people believe that puirt à beul derive from a time when musical instruments, particularly bagpipes, were unavailable because they were banned, there is no evidence that musical instruments were banned by the Disarming Act 1715 or the Act of Proscription 1746.
+In his book Traditional Gaelic Bagpiping 1745-1945, John Gibson reprints the entire Disarming Act 1746, which is usually blamed for the proscription of bagpipes, and shows that bagpipes were not banned.